cj-mills/christianjmills/_posts/2022-4-8-Notes-on-Transformers-Book-05.md

 -----

-**Try replicate the OpenAI Unicorn story with Greedy Search Decoding**
+**Try to replicate the OpenAI Unicorn story with Greedy Search Decoding**

 ```python
 max_length = 128
 input_txt = """In a shocking finding, scientist discovered \